FrankCuic/Bayesian-Statistics-GAN/README.md

 # Bayesian-Statistics-GAN

-Comparative Analysis of Bayesian Deep Generative Models and Frequentist Approaches in Stock Market Analysis
+Comparative Analysis of Bayesian Deep Generative Models and Frequentist Approaches in Stock Market Price Analysis

 ## Project Overview
 This project explores the application of Bayesian deep generative models and contrasts them with traditional frequentist approaches such as LSTM in the context of stock market analysis.
 The aim is to evaluate the predictive performance, uncertainty quantification, and adaptability of these models in forecasting stock prices and identifying market trends.